 Q: What is COSMOS?

 A: The California State Summer School in Mathematics and Science (COSMOS) at UC Davis is a rigorous, four-week residential program for talented and motivated students.
-COSMOS students attend clusters that are designed to introduce students to STEM subjects not traditionally offered in high school.
+COSMOS students attend clusters designed to introduce students to STEM subjects not traditionally offered in high school.

 Q: Who may attend COSMOS?